hzc1208/ANN2SNN_COS/README.md

-# Bridging The Gap Between ANNs and SNNs By Calibrating Offset Spikes
+# Bridging the Gap between ANNs and SNNs by Calibrating Offset Spikes

-Codes for **Bridging The Gap Between ANNs and SNNs By Calibrating Offset Spikes** in *International Conference on Learning Representations (2023)*.
+Codes for **Bridging the Gap between ANNs and SNNs by Calibrating Offset Spikes** in *International Conference on Learning Representations (2023)*.

 ## Paper